 The 4-star Vila Gale Douro’s riverside location and generous spa and wellness centre make it worth considering if you don’t have a car – the hotel does not have parking available or shuttle services.
 The rooms are modern, spacious and comfortable with a city or river view.
 To further enjoy the stunning views you can take a panoramic elevator to your room.
 Check verified reviews and availability

-Less than 1 km from the historical centre of Lamego, the 4-star Lamego Hotel & Life is a great example of a traditional quinta successfully modernised to create a comfortable and stylish hotel.
+Less than 1 km from the historical centre of Lamego, this 4-star is a great example of a traditional quinta successfully modernised to create a comfortable and stylish hotel.
 With indoor and outdoor pools, plenty of parking, a pretty terrace overlooking the pool and vineyards, games room and sports facilities, it’s a good option for families and couples.
 Check availability and photos

 For a unique experience surrounded by nature and vineyards try Quinta da Salada.
 Located in 8 hectares of vineyards you have a choice of beautifully furnished King or Twin rooms and you can start the day with an amazingly generous breakfast.
 There’s also a seasonal outdoor swimming pool to enjoy.
 Take a look at the photos.